How to Dry Basement Floors After Water Intrusion

 Take precautions such as:

-• Turning off power if water levels are significant
+• Turn off power from a dry, safe location if water levels are significant

 Once standing water is removed and the area is safe, you can begin the full drying process to eliminate moisture from the floor.